Lucas Klysman

-Klysman Lucas Lopes Silva (born 15 June 1990 in Rio de Janeiro), aka Lucas Klysman is a Brazilian footballer who plays for FC United Zürich, as forward.
+Klysman Lucas Lopes Silva (born 15 June 1990), aka Lucas Klysman is a Brazilian footballer who plays for FC United Zürich, as forward.

 Career

-Lucas made his Portuguese Liga debut 8 December 2008 as substitute in the 78 minute against Leixões, at Estádio D. Afonso Henriques.
+Lucas was born in Rio de Janeiro.
+He made his Portuguese Liga debut 8 December 2008 as substitute in the 78 minute against Leixões, at Estádio D. Afonso Henriques.

 From the season 2009–10 he is loaned out to gain experience at Serzedelo in the Terceira Divisão.